YoganshSharma/nix-presentation/README.md

 [**Click Here**](https://present.yogansh.live)

 or follow these steps:

-1. To view the presentation, follow these steps:
-    Clone this repository to your local machine:
+1. Clone this repository to your local machine:

     ```sh
       git clone https://github.com/YoganshSharma/nix-presentation.git
     ```
 2. Navigate to the project directory:

     ```sh
       cd nix-presentation
     ```